-Limitations relating to sun protection factor (SPF), product type, ingredient schedule entry in the SUSMP and pack size apply.
+Limitations relating to sun protection factor (SPF), product type, ingredient schedule entry in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP), and pack size apply.

 Personal care products (cosmetics) containing octocrylene, including face cream, moisturiser, nail polish, suntan products (that are not primary sunscreens) and lip balm, have been identified on Australian commercial websites.